justintadlock/custom-content-portfolio/readme.txt

 = How do I use it? =

 It works just like posts or pages.
 You'll get a new menu item in the admin called "Portfolio".
-From there, you can create new portfolios (sort of like tags) and portfolio items (sort of like posts).
+From there, you can create new projects (sort of like posts/pages).

 = I'm getting 404 errors.
 How can I fix this? =

-Just visit "Settings > Permalinks" in your WordPress admin.
-It will flush your rewrite rules.
-After that, you shouldn't have any 404 issues.
+You need to save your portfolio permalinks by visiting "Portfolio > Settings" in the admin.
+There's a section titled "Permalinks" that will allow you to set up your portfolio rewrite rules.
+After saving, any 404s should disappear.

 = I don't see the "Portfolio" section. =

-It should be located just below "Media" in the WordPress admin menu.
 By default, only administrators can see this menu item.
 If you are an administrator and can't see it after activating the plugin, deactivate and reactivate the plugin.
 This should add the required permissions to your administrator role.

 = How can I allow other users to create portfolio items on my site? =

 By default, the "administrator" role is the only role allowed to edit portfolio-related things.
-However, you can install a role management plugin like <a href="http://wordpress.org/extend/plugins/members">Members</a> to give more users access to portfolios.
+However, you can install a role management plugin like [Members](http://wordpress.org/plugins/members) to give more users access to portfolio.

-The three capabilities you'll need to add to other roles are:
+= How does this compare with Jetpack portfolios? =

-* `manage_portfolio`:  Allows management of the entire portfolio section (only for trusted users).
+While Jetpack can certainly be a useful plugin, its portolio module is not even in the same league.
+Jetpack offers some of the same basic stuff that you can do with a custom post type, but that's where the similarities end.
+CCP is a complete portfolio solution.

-* `edit_portfolio_items`:  Allows users to edit (not publish) portfolio items and assign portfolios to those items.
+= Will it work with my theme? =

-* `create_portfolio_items`:  Allows users to publish portfolio items.
+The plugin should work fine with any theme that's coded to WordPress standards.
+However, some features may not appear on the front end without direct integration by your theme author.

 = Where can I get support? =

-The official support forum for this plugin is located at <a href="http://themehybrid.com/support">Theme Hybrid</a>.
-I don't generally have time to answer questions on the WordPress.org forums.
-Theme Hybrid is my fulltime day job.
+The official support forum for this plugin is located at [Theme Hybrid](http://themehybrid.com/support).

 == Screenshots ==